Mayank2177/Ask.ai/README.md

-# Query.AI
+# Ask.AI
-A highly Interactive RAG system that uses Large Language Models (LLMs) to process natural language queries and retrieve relevant information from large unstructured documents such as policy documents, contracts, and emails.
+A highly Interactive RAG system that uses Large Language Models (LLMs) to process natural language queries and retrieve relevant information from large unstructured documents such as policy documents, and contracts.

 ### Features

 #### (i)Parsed Query:
-Input documents may include PDFs, Word files, or emails.
+Input documents may include PDFs, or Word files.
 It Parse and structure the query to identify key details such as age, procedure, location, and policy duration even if the query is vague, incomplete, or written in plain English.

 #### (ii) Semantic Search:
 Search and retrieve relevant clauses or rules from the provided documents using semantic understanding rather than simple keyword matching.